Monday, 20 August 2018

 Author: S-J Davies

-The Bill was first introduced as a Private Members Bill in December 2016 and provides a package of workplace reforms to enhance legal protections for victims of family violence.
+The Domestic Violence - Victims Protection Act 2018 comes into force on 1 April 2019.
+It provides a package of workplace reforms to enhance legal protections for victims of family violence.
 In Australia, 1.6 million workers are already covered by similar provisions.
 The most contentious is a right under the Holidays Act 2003 to request up to 10 days domestic violence leave a year, in addition to statutory sick leave entitlements.
-The Bill had its second reading in the House on 13 June 2018.
-It has all party Coalition support at this time so is likely to go ahead in its current form.

 The workplace reforms will:

 There are no exemptions for small employers, namely those with 19 employees or less.

 Will these measures have a significant impact for employers and employees?